Skip to main content

 Morocco uses the following e-Invoicing standards: UBL, CII (Cross-Industry Invoice).

 B2C e-Invoicing in Morocco is planned for future implementation.
-B2C transactions to be brought into scope of the future e-invoicing platform of the Direction Générale des Impôts in line with the broader fiscalisation strategy.
-Detailed B2C requirements not yet published; B2B is the priority scope of the initial rollout.
+B2C transactions are expected to be brought into scope of the future DGI e-invoicing platform in a later phase; B2B is the priority of the initial rollout.
+Detailed requirements await the implementing decree.